sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

    * - DateTimeFieldExtract
      - Extraction of Year, Month, Day of month, Hour, Minute, Second values from incoming column of TimeStamp datatype using DataTimeFieldExtract node.
    * - Data Preparation
-     -   -	Converts a String value to Date using MultiStringToDate node
+     -   -	Converts a String value to Date using MultiStringToDate node.

          -	Evaluates multiple conditional expressions to compute value using CaseWhen node.